 - A roundtable discussion “How Does a Law School Successfully Recruit and Retain a Diverse Faculty?” from the AALS Committee on Recruitment and Retention of Minority Law Teachers and Students.

 - “Unequal Profession: Race and Gender in Legal Academia” by Meera E. Deo (Thomas Jefferson Law)

-- “Constitutional Amendments: Making, Breaking and Changing Constitutions” by Richard Albert (Rutgers Law), and
+- “Constitutional Amendments: Making, Breaking and Changing Constitutions” by Richard Albert ( University of Texas Law), and

 - “Law and Macroeconomics: Legal Responses to Recessions” by Yair Listokin (Yale Law).

 Programs from the association’s 104 sections made up most of the conference schedule, including sessions on civil rights, criminal justice, free speech, health care, immigration, leadership, legal technology, voting, and the centennial of the Nineteenth Amendment.

 The AALS House of Representatives met on Saturday, January 4, where Darby Dickerson, Dean and Professor of Law at UIC John Marshall Law School, delivered her inaugural address and took over as 2020 AALS President at the end of the meeting.
 She has selected “The Power of Words” as the theme for her presidential year and for the 2021 AALS Annual Meeting.

 “We can use our words to create change,” Dean Dickerson said during her address.
 “We can use our scholarship to inspire policymakers and others who hold power to enact changes that will create a more just and equitable society.
 We can write … to help citizens understand the value of a civic education and the rule of law.”